Romulus Gabor: International career

 Gabor was selected by coach Constantin Cernăianu to be part of Romania's under-20 squad for the 1981 World Youth Championship held in Australia.
-He appeared in six games in which he scored two goals in two 1–0 wins over Italy and England, helping the team finish the tournament in third position, winning the bronze medal.
+He appeared in six games in which he scored four goals, helping the team finish the tournament in third position, winning the bronze medal.
 He also won the Golden Ball award for the best player of the tournament and the Bronze shoe for the third top-scorer of the competition.

 Gabor played 35 games and scored two goals for Romania, all under the guidance of coach Mircea Lucescu, being nicknamed "Lucescu's child", making his debut on 11 November 1981 in a 0–0 draw against Switzerland in the 1982 World Cup qualifiers.
 He played six games in the successful Euro 1984 qualifiers.
 Afterwards he was used by Lucescu in two games in the final tournament, as Romania did not get past the group stage.
 In the first one which was a 1–1 draw against Spain he played as a starter until the 76th minute when he was replaced by Gheorghe Hagi and in the second he came as a substitute and replaced Mircea Irimescu in the 59th minute of the 1–0 loss to Portugal.
 He scored his first goal for the national team from a free kick in a 1–1 friendly draw against Turkey.
 Afterwards, Gabor played two games in the 1986 World Cup qualifiers and scored his second goal in a 1–0 friendly win over Egypt.
 He made his last appearance for The Tricolours on 23 April 1986 in a 2–1 friendly victory against the Soviet Union.

 For representing his country at Euro 1984, Gabor was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.